-Prior to the scheduled telework day (or, for emergency telework approved on the same day, in conjunction with the request for approval), the employee will send their supervisor a brief email outlining the work the employee expects to accomplish during the telework day.
+Unless previously agreed upon by their supervisor and department director, prior to the scheduled telework day (or, for emergency telework approved on the same day, in conjunction with the request for approval), the employee will send their supervisor a brief email outlining the work the employee expects to accomplish during the telework day.
 The email shall not be used as a condition of approval.
 At the end of the telework day, the employee will follow up with an email to the supervisor itemizing the work that was accomplished on the telework day.